intuition-dev/INTUITION2/pug/readme.md

 That's it, you know Pug.

----

-## Extending Pug for static generation and cross-platform development.
+## Leveraging Pug for static generation and cross-platform development.

 You can now statically generate any kind of a web app, PWA, or if you make an SPA app you can have the same app run not only as a web app, but same code can run Electro, or PhoneGap: to make Android or IOS app.
 (Aside, I use http://build.PhoneGap.com so there is no Android, IOS, or Cordova to install.
 It is all done in the cloud. )